 There is much more to this than just multiplication tables and numbers.

 רָבָה râbâh raw-baw’; a primitive root; to increase (in whatever respect):

 KJV – (bring in) abundance ([idiom] -antly), + archer (by mistake for H7232 (רָבַב)), be in authority, bring up, ⨯ continue, enlarge, excel, exceeding(-ly), be full of, (be, make) great(-er, -ly, ⨯ -ness), grow up, heap, increase, be long, (be, give, have, make, use) many (a time), (any, be, give, give the, have) more (in number), (ask, be, be so, gather, over, take, yield) much (greater, more), (make to) multiply, nourish, plenty(-eous), ⨯ process (of time), sore, store, thoroughly, very.

-Figuratively, multiply applied to rulership refers to how we are to rule the world with excellent wisdom and virtuous authority.
+Figuratively, multiply applied to rulership refers to how we are to rule the world with great wisdom and moral authority.
 How much of that is present with the present leaders of government and world affairs?
-These are vital qualities needed for any and all types of management.
+These are vital qualities needed for all types of management.

 מָלֵא mâlêʼ maw-lay’; or מָלָא; (Esther 7:5), a primitive root; to fill or (intransitively) be full of, in a wide application (literally and figuratively):

 KJV – accomplish, confirm, + consecrate, be at an end, be expired, be fenced, fill, fulfil, (be, become, ⨯draw, give in, go) full(-ly, -ly set, tale), (over-) flow, fulness, furnish, gather (selves, together), presume, replenish, satisfy, set, space, take a (hand-) full, +have wholly.

 As you read the verses below, see the application of replenish in real-life situations, this refers to the proper way to fulfill one’s duties of rulership.